Axway/streams-open-docs/content/en/docs/publishers/_index.md

 ## Selecting your type of publisher

 Streams supports different publishers and each topic must be associated with one type of publisher.
-When creating your topic, you must define a name for the topic, the type of publisher and its configuration:
+When creating your topic, you must define a name for the topic, the type of publisher, and its configuration:

 ```json
 {